Bowersrd/NCAAUtilityToolRelease/README.md

 1) Download new zip file when posted.
 2) Run .exe and install in the SAME EXACT location as your initial INSTALLATION.
 3) The app will auto update while keeping all of your data in tact.
+4) The app will prompt if you are ever on an old version.
+No worries about being left behind.

 : HOW TO - COLLEGE PLAYOFFS :
 1) Select your desired playoffs (4 Team or 8 Team)